 Have you set the criteria for your ideal reader?

-When I worked for a manufacturing company we had a client suitability matrix which scored each prospect on a set of five criteria.
+When I worked for a manufacturing company we had a client suitability matrix that scored each prospect on a set of five criteria.
 We looked at, for example, the markets they operated in because our products were designed to meet the needs of that market, then there were things like their ability to pay because the cost of setting up production lines and forward buying raw materials was expensive.

 It was very precise and based on many years of experience.
 We had to reduce our financial risk and ensure we hit profit targets.